 The maximum size of the data delivered by an event is defined in the event description and can be retrieved through the EventGetInfo function.
-The actual size is returned by the EventGetData function, which retrieves the event.
+The actual size is returned by the EventGetData function, which retrieves the data associated with the event.

 There are no mandatory event types.
 If an event type is not implemented in a GenTL Producer the GCRegisterEvent should return GC ERR NOT IMPLEMENTED.
 If an event type is implemented by a GenTL Producer module it is recommended to register an event object for that event type.
-The following event types are defined:
+The event types are described in the following table.